yduan-ug/yduan-ug.github.io/README.md

-# yduan.io
+# Description
-My portfolio website built with github page
+My portfolio website built with github pages
 ## Techstack
 - Framework: React, Boostrap
 <!-- Since it's deployed on github pages (a static website),  there is no need to connect a database here. -->